mycsHQ/ns-suitescript-mocks/README.md

 - add tests for the repo
 - add examples for jest
 - add example for other test frameworks
-- switch all eslint warning to errors and fix code
+- switch all eslint warning to errors and fix code :white_check_mark:
 - cleanup mycs occurences
-- remove global specific mocks (like `getGELlabel`) and give possibility to import them from config (with example)
+- remove global specific mocks (like `getGELlabel`) and give possibility to import them from config (with example) :white_check_mark:
 - automate release process